Frankcs96/vim-configuration/README.md

 ## TODOS 📝

-- Use [SchemaStore.nvim](https://github.com/b0o/SchemaStore.nvim) so you don't have to add json schemas manually.

 - Refactor alpha.lua line 7, right now I'm using a hardcoded username so in the future if I use another one it will create errors (I always forget about this when using a new machine).